 American Capital is currently our sole stockholder.
-Simultaneously with the pricing of this offering, we will enter into a stock purchase agreement with American Capital pursuant to which it will agree to purchase \$50 million of our common stock at the initial public offering price (or 2,500,000 shares), subject to the completion of this offering.
+Simultaneously with the pricing of this offering, we will enter into a stock purchase agreement with American Capital pursuant to which it will agree to purchase \$50 million of our common stock at the initial public offering price (or 2,500,000 shares) in a private placement, subject to and concurrently with the completion of this offering.
 This agreement will contain customary representations, covenants and conditions.
-As a result of this purchase and our grant of 750,000 shares of restricted common stock to American Capital, as a component of our Manager's compensation, American Capital will own approximately 20.6% of our common stock upon completion of this offering (or approximately 18.4% if the underwriters exercise their over-allotment option in full).
+As a result of this purchase, American Capital will own approximately 16.7% of our common stock upon completion of this offering (or approximately 14.8% if the underwriters exercise their over-allotment option in full).
+American Capital has indicated that it may elect to purchase additional shares of our common stock (for a maximum total investment of \$100 million).
+If American Capital elects to purchase additional shares of our common stock, American Capital's percentage ownership of our common stock could increase substantially.
+We cannot assure you that American Capital will make this offer or, if it does, the additional amount it may offer to purchase.
+To the extent that American Capital offers to purchase additional shares of our common stock in the concurrent private placement, we intend to issue these additional shares of common stock to American Capital pursuant to the terms of the stock purchase agreement described above.